 Alternatively, you can position it in a spot where it will get full sun in the morning or evening but have light to partial shade during midday.

-Never expose the plant to full sun in the afternoon, as the rays are more intense and may scorch the leaves.
+Never expose the plant to full sun in the afternoon, as the rays are more intense and may scorch the yellow leaves.

 Never leave your Schefflera outdoors if the temperature drops to 45° degrees Fahrenheit or below, as this can cause permanent damage to the plant.

 Note that you may also need to mist your Schefflera occasionally while it’s outdoors, as it prefers higher humidity levels.